What is a Power of Attorney?

 What formalities are there?

-A deed of appointment must be signed and witnessed, and if it is to be used for property transactions it should also be registered at the Land and Property Management Authority.
+A deed of appointment must be signed and witnessed, and if it is to be used for property transactions it should also be registered at the NSW Land Registry Services.
 Additional formalities are required if the power is intended to continue in effect after the principal becomes mentally incapable.

 Although there is no legal requirement to do so, it is advisable to have a solicitor prepare a Deed of Appointment.
 This is particularly important if the Power of Attorney is to be limited to specific powers in which case the wording will be critical.
 A Power of Attorney becomes effective when you desire it.
 Under the new forms you are able to nominate that the Power of Attorney does not become effective until a doctor has issued a report to confirm that you no longer have capacity.